 "The JBG proposal violates a number of both new and long standing Fairfax County and Reston community standards," the resolution said.
 "The proposed increase in density far exceeds that of the neighborhood and DPZ's own recommendations made last year and is not tied to any TOD area, village center, or other higher density area. "

 JBG's latest presentation - its fifth in the last two years - to the Reston Planning and Zoning Committee was approved in April.
 The current proposal consists of two five-story mid-rise buildings, one multifamily four-story building and 59 townhouses for a total of 804 units.Fairway currently has 328 garden-apartment style units.

-An original proposal for 951 units and a high-rise building was rejected last summer, and a county planning and zoning report around the same time pointed out many flaws in the plan.
+An original proposal for 951 units and a high-rise building was rejected last summer, and a

 In other Reston development news:

 * A Reston Assocaition Planning and Zoning Committee meeting planned for Wednesday to discuss a 23-story building planned for Reston Parkway and Bowman Greene Drive has been postponed.

 * On July 18, the Planning and Zoning Committee will review a plan of the Spectrum shopping center near Reston Town Center.
 That idea has been discussed for at least five years

 A plan was approved in 2008, but Reston Spectrum, a Lerner Enterprises affiliate, sued Fairfax County last year over the way the county allots density in the area just north of Reston Town Center.